gameman15/Register/README.md

 	-Removed access to Inventory Mode

 Version 1.4r2:
-	-Changed NO SALE button to NO TAX which tax exempts all items already on the ticket
+	-Removed NO SALE button
+	-Added NO TAX button which tax exempts all items already on the ticket

 Version 1.4r3:
 	-Scanning an item already on the ticket adds to the qty instead of making a new line (and removes the item if it's qty is then 0)